 When you are in that state of ketosis, your body has run out of the easy fuel it can use quickly; glycogen which is stored in your liver.
 It is then forced to find an alternative source of energy.
 It starts to break down protein and fat, which helps you lose weight.

-That said, most keto diets can be pretty inflammatory–this is why our clean version, the Hot Melt Diet has become so popular–it takes the inflammation out without infringing on the quick weight loss achieved with a traditional keto diet.
+That said, most keto diets can be pretty inflammatory–this is why our clean version, the Hot Melt Sprint has become so popular–it takes the inflammation out without infringing on the quick weight loss achieved with a traditional keto diet.

 BMI Is One Measurement